UAS-Ground/front/README.md

       * [OpenCV tutorials](http://docs.opencv.org/2.4/doc/tutorials/tutorials.html)

   3. UAV and Server-side logic
     * After successfully installing the [uav-command-control](https://github.com/UAS-Ground/uav-command-control.git) project, a custom fork of the [hector_quadrotor](https://github.com/tu-darmstadt-ros-pkg/hector_quadrotor) project will be created in your home directory.
 This project is very large, and is a good source to understand how to use a large range of the ROS functions.
-However the modules build by the CSULA team are located in the 'groundsystem_communication' package located in the `src/hector_quadrotor` directory
+However, the modules built by the CSULA team are located in the 'groundsystem_communication' package located in the `src/hector_quadrotor` directory
     * Any changes made to the code inside the ROS package must be built before they can be tested

     ```bash
       # After saving all code changes, go to project root
       cd $HOME/hector_quadrotor
       # Build project
       catkin_make
       # Run setup script to configure environment (usually not necessary if you have appended the following line into your '.bashrc' file, which should have been done by shell script install.sh)
       source devel/setup.bash
       # Run demo
       roslaunch groundsystem_communication groundsystem_demo.launch
     ```

     * Useful references